 - Explanatory Memorandum on the need for enhancing the collaboration and improving the interconnection between the European Judicial Network (EJN) and similar judicial cooperation Networks and structures in criminal matters; and the regional cooperation with 3rd countries – 41st Plenary meeting of the EJN in Vilnius (2013).
 Available in: DE, EN, ES, FR, PT, Arabic and Russian.

 - White Paper on the implementation of the Explanatory Memorandum and cooperation with other EJN partners – 43rd Plenary meeting of the EJN in Rome (2014).

 - Salvador Declaration on Comprehensive Strategies for Global Challenges: Crime Prevention and Criminal Justice Systems and Their Development in a Changing World – Twelfth United Nations Congress on Crime Prevention and Criminal Justice in El Salvador (2010).

 - El Salvador Recommendations - Ancillary Meeting to the twelfth UN Congress on Crime Prevention and Prevention and Criminal Justice in El Salvador (2010).

 - Resolution of Commission on Crime Prevention and Criminal Justice on Strengthening of regional networks for international cooperation in criminal matters - Nineteenth session of the United Nations Commission on Crime Prevention and Criminal Justice in Vienna (2010).

 Contact the EJN Secretariat to obtain the contact details of both the CPs in non-EU countries and the members of the networks.

 EJN Contact Points Access

-As EJN Contact Point you have access to all information on our partner networks and on the third countries working together with the EJN.
+As EJN Contact Point you have access to all information on our partner networks and on the non-EU countries working together with the EJN.